dart-lang/site-www/src/_guides/json.md

 ---
-title: "JSON Support"
+title: JSON Support
-description: "Dart solutions for reading and writing JSON."
+description: Dart solutions for reading and writing JSON.
 ---

 Most mobile and web apps use JSON for tasks such as exchanging data with a web server.
-This page discusses Dart support for JSON _serialization_ and _deserialization_: converting Dart objects _to_ and _from_ JSON.
+This page discusses Dart support for JSON _serialization_ and _deserialization_: converting Dart objects to and from JSON.

-## Generally useful libraries
+## Libraries

 The following libraries and packages are useful across Dart platforms: